-->

 Too much sunlight bleaches the colours of the leaves, actually many croton cultivars prefer, light shade partial shade.
 However, many crotons cultivars can grow best in full sun.

-Croton Plant Propagation Techniques
+Croton Propagation Techniques

 Croton plant care | Grow croton from leaf | Croton leaves falling, droopy, curly | How to care for croton plants